What Is Estate Planning?

 In other words, our goal is to save you and your family money and help you pass on not just material wealth, but also intangible assets like your values.
 More important than the money that is likely to be saved by prior proper planning is the time and peace of mind.
 Further, we believe that families who plan with our firm become more financially organized, which tends to lead to better management of resources.

 With respect to the initial cost of investment, our prices are usually lower than similar levels of service offered by law firms in larger markets.
 Failing to plan or relying on cheaper documents will ultimately be much more expensive.
-In any case, after we get clear on a few things in a Family Wealth Planning Session, we will quote you a flat fee price for your plan, so that you can make the best decision for you and your family.
+In any case, after we get clear on a few things in a Planning Session, we will quote you a flat fee price for your plan, so that you can make the best decision for you and your family.
 If you participate in a planning session, at least you hopefully got clear on a few things, and it’s no loss to you.
 Compare this to most lawyers who bill hourly, resulting in a blank check that can lead to surprises for you at the end of the representation.

-Schedule A Family Wealth Planning Session
+Schedule A Planning Session to Get Clear on a Plan

 Schedule a consultation with Daniel or Rizza soon.
 If you want to discuss what a planning session involves, we are happy to schedule a complimentary 15-minute phone call to discuss.
 Contact Bryant & O'Connor Law Firm in Vidalia by sending us an email or calling 912-788-5095 to find out more.